DLR-VF/UrMoAC/docs/mkdocs/VisualisationTools.md

 ## plot_area

-**plot_area.py** shows the results of an accessibility computation as an areal contour plot using the origins' positions and the computed measures.
+**plot_area.py** shows the results of an accessibility computation as an areal contour plot using the origins&#39; positions and the computed measures.

 It generates figures as the following: